-Actress and humanitarian Angelina Jolie shared her first-ever Instagram post on August 20th, 2021.
+Actress and humanitarian Angelina Jolie, long recognized as one of the most generous celebrities in the world, shared her first-ever Instagram post on August 20th, 2021.
 Her account followers skyrocketed to 10 million in less than a week.
 Instead of creating an account to share selfies and photos of herself glammed up and red carpet ready, Jolie used her fame to draw attention to the crisis happening in Afghanistan, sharing a letter she received from a teenage girl in the country to give a voice to the voiceless.

 2. Jennifer Aniston